TadasBr/SquaresV2/README.md

 # Squares V1
 Squares V1 was my first try at this problem.
 You can check the repo here: https://github.com/TadasBr/Squares

 I spent about 4 hours on this first version.
-The plan is to use the remaining time (~4 hours) to finish Squares V2, mainly focusing on:
+On my first attempt i was focusing on:
 * Building a RESTful API with a clean structure
 * Implementing and polishing the main functionalities